sepal-contrib/clip-time-series/doc/en.rst

 Clip time series
 ================
+*Download an automatically generated time series from customizable dates as a .pdf file*

 This module allows users to download an automatically generated time series from customizable dates as a :code:`.pdf`.
 Each mosaic will be represented as a custom square around the point of interest using the band combination selected by the user (ranging in size from 500 m x 500 m to 1000 km x 10000 km).

 .. note::